The Man Without Gravity

-The Man Without Gravity (L'uomo senza gravità) is a 2019 Italian modern fairy tale with magic realism style.
-Directed and written by Marco Bonfanti and starring Elio Germano, Michela Cescon and Elena Cotta, the film was released on November 1, 2019 on Netflix.
+The Man Without Gravity (L'uomo senza gravità) is a 2019 Italian fantasy drama film Directed by Marco Bonfanti, written by Marco Bonfanti and Fabrizio Bozzetti and starring Elio Germano, Michela Cescon and Elena Cotta, the film was released on November 1, 2019 on Netflix.

 Plot

 The plot of the film revolves around the child Oscar (Elio Germano) who, when being born, flies away lighter than a balloon.